-Deployment scripts for deploying a full mini-broker configuration (a producer, central Kafka instance, filtering Kafka instances, filters, and consumers) are available in the alert_stream repo.
-These scripts are specifically for a deployment using Docker Swarm.
-As input, files listing the node IDs on which to run the different components are needed.
-The deployment will run 20 filters per node, and 100 total filters are included.
+Deployment scripts for deploying a full mini-broker configuration (a producer, central Kafka instance, filtering Kafka instances, filters, and consumers) are available in the `lsst_dm/alert_stream`_ repo.
+These scripts are specifically for a deployment using Docker Swarm or Kubernetes.
 Complete instructions for deploying on an AWS CloudFormation cluster are included with the deployment scripts in the swarm directory of alert_stream.

 7 Remaining Work¶